 What does private health insurance cover?

 Different policies cover different illnesses, so there’s no hard-and-fast rule about what private health insurance covers.
-However, in general terms, private health insurance may pay for:
+However, in general terms, private health insurance is likely to pay for…

 What extras might private health insurance cover?